Feline zoonosis: Protozoans

-Cryptosporidiosis is a parasitic disease that is transmitted through contaminated food or water from an infected person or animal.
+Cryptosporidiosis (Cryptosporidium spp.) is a parasitic disease that is transmitted through contaminated food or water from an infected person or animal.
 Cryptosporidiosis in cats is rare, but they can carry the protozoan without showing any signs of illness.
 Cryptosporidiosis can cause profuse, watery diarrhea with cramping, abdominal pain, and nausea in people.
 Illness in people is usually self-limiting and lasts only 2–4 days, but can become severe in people with weakened immune systems.
-Cryptosporidiosis (Cryptosporidium spp.)
 Cats transmit the protozoan through their feces.
 The symptoms in people weight loss and chronic diarrhea in high-risk patients.
 More than one species of this genus can be acquired by people.
 Dogs can also transmit this parasite.

 Another important protozoan disease associated with cats is Toxoplasma gondii, for which cats act as the definitive reservoir.
 Infected cats shed oocysts in their faeces, which upon ingestion can infect an individual.
 Pregnant women are especially at risk as it is associated with miscarriage, hydrocephalus of the newborn, or other symptoms.